HBO Asia: Programming

-HBO Central is a monthly program giving information about which movies and series will be shown in the coming month.

 New seasons of HBO's Original Series or Original Productions air on Sunday nights/Monday mornings.

 Original programming

 HBO also aired their Original Series or Original Films from Asian creators, which aired on Sunday nights.
-Some other Asian original title may also be simultaneously released in other platform, for example Catchplay, which has co-produced some of HBO's Asian titles.
+Some other Asian original titles may also be simultaneously released on other platforms, like Catchplay, which has co-produced some of HBO's Asian titles.